Though Albert DeSalvo confessed to murdering 13 women in the early 1960s, some believe that the "Boston Strangler" was really multiple serial killers.

 The victims of the Boston Strangler were all single women, but their profiles were quite different otherwise.
 One was just 19 years old, while the oldest victim was 85.
 Some lived in Boston, but others lived miles north in Salem, Lynn, and Lawrence.
 They were students and seamstresses, widows and divorcées.

-From the start, police theorized that likely one person, most probably a man, committed the crimes.
+From the start, police theorized that likely one person committed the crimes.

 So many aspects of the crimes pointed to a single modus operandi: The women were almost invariably raped and strangled, usually with nylon stockings.
 Many were killed in the middle of the day.
 The victims would be lying naked on top of their bedcovers for the police to find.